| This document explains What Is DNS?DNS can be considered something similar to a phone book.

 update all directory information to reflect you as pointing

+to this new phone number.
 In this way, the IP number can be compared to a phone number:

 When someone calls http://www.example.com/, your ISP looks